That’s Not My Job! Roles & Responsibilities in a Marriage

 I don’t necessarily think it’s a male/female thing.
 Growing up, my dad did the laundry, and my mom did the food shopping, which is the exact opposite of my husband and I. (Although something tells me that my wise mama did a little bit of choosing!
 But to this day, this is how these chores remain and they’ve been married almost 50 years).

 Who knows?
-Maybe by knowing one another’s likes/dislikes and strengths/weaknesses, the other migrates to handle the tasks that the other hates or is seemingly weaker at?
-Or do we know what might piss the other one-off and suck it up to keep the peace?
+Maybe by knowing one another’s likes and dislikes and strengths and weaknesses, the other migrates to handle the tasks that the other hates or is seemingly weaker at.
+Or do we know what might piss the other one off and suck it up to keep the peace?
 In reality, it’s more a combination of all sorts of things, including mutual respect, understanding needs, and current circumstances – but sucking it up to keep the peace certainly makes it into our playbook!

-For example, do I really love the laundry?
-No, but I really don’t mind it – and my husband HATES it.
-So it’s hanging out on my job description for now.
-And even better is that as our children get older, they’ll have to chip in with those domestic tasks, like laundry, right?
+For example, do I love the laundry?
+No, but I don’t mind it – and my husband HATES it.
+So, it’s hanging out on my job description for now.
+And even better, as our children get older, they’ll have to chip in with domestic tasks like laundry, right?
 (As I type this, I think I hear an evil laugh coming from the other room).

-And does my husband really like the cold and the snow?
-Sometimes yes, sometimes no….but what he understands is that I HATE it!
+And does my husband like the cold and the snow?
+Sometimes, yes, but he understands that I HATE it!
 I will happily stay inside warm, cozy, and dreaming of warm weather as my other half throws around snowballs with the neighborhood kids.

-But since I’m his other half, it’ll all balance out when I have that cup of hot cocoa ready when he has finished up his “winter parent” responsibilities for the day.
-All just in time for him and the kids to strip out of their wet snow gear – and pass it along to me for my role as laundry lady.
+But since I’m his other half, it will all balance out when I have that cup of hot cocoa ready when he finishes his “winter parent” responsibilities.
+It will be just in time for him and the kids to strip out of their wet snow gear and pass it along to me for my role as laundry lady.

 Previous articleHe’s Black and I’m Proud